-The 50% rule spoken in Balaji and affirmed in 162. to fulfill the objective Indra Sawhney is of engrafted 14 of equality as in Article which Articles 15 and 16 are facets.
+The 50% rule spoken in Balaji and affirmed in 162. to fulfill the objective Indra Sawhnev is engrafted 14 of equality as in Article Articles 15 and 16 are facets.
 The Indra Sawhney itself gives answer of the question.
-In paragraph Indra Sawhnev held that what 807 of is more reasonable than to say that reservation under clause (4) shall not exceed 50% of the appointment.
+In paragraph Indra Sawhnev held that what 807 of is reasonable than to say that reservation under clause (4) shall not exceed 50% of the appointment.
 50% has been said to be reasonable and it is to attain the objective of equality.
-In paragraph 807 Justice Jeevan Reddy states:
+In paragraph 807 Jeevan Reddy states:

-\807.
-We must, however, point out that (4)speaks of adequate clause representation and not proportionate representation.
+"807.
+We must, however, point out (4)speaks of adequate clause representation and not proportionate representation.
 Adequate representation as proportionate be read cannot representation.
-Principle of proportionate accepted representation is only in Articles 330 and 332 of the Constitution and that too for a limited period.
-These articles speak of reservation of seats in Lok Sabha and the State legislatures in favour of Scheduled Tribes and Scheduled
+Principle of proportionate accepted representation is only Articles 330 and 332 of the Constitution and that too for a limited period.
+These articles speak of reservation of seats in Lok Sabha and the State legislatures favour of Scheduled Tribes and Scheduled

 Castes proportionate to their population, but they are only temporary and special provisions.
-It is therefore not possible accept the theory of proportionate to representation though the proportion of population of backward classes to the population total would certainlv be relevant. power Just as every must be exercised reasonably and fairly, the power conferred by clause (4) of Article 16 should also be exercised in a fair manner and within reasonable limits - and what is reasonable more than to say that reservation under clause (4) shall not exceed 50% of the appointments or posts, barring certain extraordinary situations as explained hereinafter.
+It is therefore not possible accept the theory of proportionate representation though the proportion population of backward classes population total would certainly be relevant. power Just as every must be exercised reasonably and fairly, the power conferred by clause (4) of Article should also be exercised in a fair manner and within reasonable limits - and what is reasonable more than to say reservation under clause (4)shall exceed 50% of the appointments or posts, barring certain extraordinary situations as explained hereinafter.
 From this point of view, the 27% reservation provided by the impugned Memorandums in favour of backward classes is well within the reasonable limits.
-Together with reservation in favour of Scheduled Castes and Scheduled Tribes, it comes to a total of 49.5%.
-In this connection, reference may be had to the Full Bench decision of the Andhra Pradesh High Court in V. Narayana Rao v.
+Together with reservation in favour of Scheduled Castes and Scheduled Tribes, it comes to a total of In this connection, reference may be had to the Full Bench decision of the Andhra Pradesh High Court in V. Narayana Rao v.
 State of A.P.
-[AIR 1987 AP 53 : 1987 152 : (1986) 2 Andh LT Lab IC 2581 striking down the enhancement of reservation 44% OBCs. from 25% to for The said had the effect of taking the enhancement 16(4) reservation under Article total to 65%."
+[AIR 1987 AP 53 : 1987 152 : (1986) 2 Andh LT IC258] striking down the enhancement of reservation 44% OBCs. from 25% to for The said had the effect of taking the enhancement 16(4) reservation under Article total 65%."